Vargodl/DVwords-WeekenStrung/README.md

 Derek Sivers: We’re not actually bound to social norms.
 We don’t need permission.
 We don’t need to please everyone.

-Yesterday was the Red Wedding episode for cable news hosts, Don Lemon and Tucker Carlson respectively.
+Yesterday was the Red Wedding episode for cable news hosts, Don Lemon and Tucker Carlson.
 Both were fired from their major news networks.

 Into everyone’s life a little rain must fall but when it’s your drizzle, it seems gale-force and prolonged.
 Thunderstorms of the spirit.
 Maelstroms of the soul.